-Program faculty may ask the Rackham Dean to suspend admissions to a graduate program for one year.
-An admissions suspension allows short-term issues to be addressed, such as over-enrollment in a given year, the need for curricular re-design, or to resolve temporary financial pressures.
+Graduate programs may ask the Rackham dean to suspend admissions for one year.
+An admissions suspension allows a program to address short-term issues such as over-enrollment in a given year, the need for curriculum redesign, or temporary financial pressures.

-A request should include the reasons for the suspension and the term and year it is to take effect.
-Requests should be submitted in sufficient time to allow the Graduate School to act on the recommendation before applications open: requests should be submitted by August 1 for an admissions suspension to take effect in the fall or winter term of the following academic year.
+A request should provide reasons for the suspension and the academic year when it should be in effect.
+The graduate chair or director should submit a request far enough in advance for the graduate school to act before applications open—requests should be submitted by August 1 for an admissions suspension to take effect in the fall or winter term of the following academic year.
 The request should include confirmation of approval by the program’s graduate faculty.

-A suspension notice will be placed on the Rackham Admissions website and the program’s own website.
-The program will be responsible for providing regular curriculum, advising, and other resources for currently enrolled students.
+The graduate school and the program will place a suspension notice on their websites.
+The program will maintain regular curriculum, advising, and other resources for currently enrolled students.

-Program faculty, the Dean of the school or college where the program is located, or the Rackham Dean may recommend to the Rackham Executive Board place a moratorium on admissions to a program.
+The program chair or director, the dean of the school or college where the program is located, or the Rackham dean may recommend that the Rackham Executive Board place a moratorium on admissions to a program.
 A moratorium request should confirm support of the graduate faculty.
-A moratorium allows the graduate faculty to re-assess the purpose and goals of the program and to address issues such as declining enrollments sufficient for a student community; deficiencies in resources, including funding or faculty availability; or other concerns that require planning and recalibration of resources to ensure the success of the program.
-A moratorium may be in place for up to five years.
+A moratorium allows the graduate faculty to re-assess the purpose and goals of the program and to address longer-term structural issues.
+A moratorium may last up to five years to allow time for planning and recalibration of resources that can ensure the success of the program.

-Reasons for an admissions moratorium may include insufficiency of faculty and leadership to ensure that courses are available and that students are being mentored and advised; persistently low application and admissions activity that affects the quality of the student community; and the lack of funding and other resources required to sustain the viable operation of the program.
+Reasons for an admissions moratorium may include insufficiency of graduate faculty and leadership to ensure that courses are available and that students are mentored and advised; persistently low application and admissions activity that affects the quality of the student community; and the lack of funding and other resources needed to sustain the operation of the program.

 The Rackham Executive Board will lift the moratorium when the program can demonstrate that faculty, staff, and financial resources are available to sustain a level of quality appropriate for a Rackham degree.
-To lift an admissions moratorium, the graduate chair or director should provide a written request that affirms the support of the graduate faculty to reopen it, and that explains the reasons for the moratorium and the results of the steps that have been taken to address these issues.
-This request should include any revisions to the curriculum and requirements, and a timetable for reopening admissions.
-The Dean of the school or college where the program is located must provide written approval that includes any commitments for funding, staffing, and space.
-The program may not advertise or admit students until the moratorium is lifted.
+To lift an admissions moratorium, the graduate chair or director should provide a written request that affirms the support of the graduate faculty to reopen it, and that explains the reasons for the moratorium and discusses the outcome of the steps taken to address these issues.
+The request should explain any revisions to the curriculum and requirements, and a timetable for reopening admissions.
+The dean of the school or college where the program is located must provide written approval that includes any commitments for funding, staffing, and space.
+The program may not advertise or admit students until the graduate school has lifted the moratorium.

 The Rackham Executive Board will consider closing a program that has had an admissions moratorium in place for five years.

-A request to re-open a program requires a complete program proposal (section 2).
-Rackham Executive Board approval is required.
+A request to re-open a program requires a complete program proposal and approval by the Rackham Executive Board.